 At National Geographic Kids you can vote in polls, (which is cuter: the pufferfish or the clown fish?), take part in egg-speriments, watch geographic videos, play puzzles and learn amazing facts about the cultures and customs of people around the world.

 Python is a high-level coding language with many applications.
 Netflix and Google use this coding language extensively in their products and it has become an industry standard for data-science and AI projects around the world.
-Throughout the course, students learn the basics of Python and how it can be applied to AI.
-You can even get started with a free Python class session.
+Throughout this live online Python course, students learn the basics of Python and how it can be applied to AI.
+Your child can even get started with a free Python class.

 18. PBS Kids